turbot/tailpipe-mod-aws-cost-and-usage-insights/dashboards/docs/overview_dashboard.md

 This dashboard answers the following questions:

-- What is the total AWS cost across selected accounts?
+- What is the total cost across all accounts?
-- What currency is being used for cost calculations?
+- What currency is used for cost calculations?
 - How has the cost trended monthly?
-- Which AWS accounts incurred the highest costs?
+- How has the cost trended daily?
+- What are the top 10 most expensive accounts?
+- What are the top 10 most expensive regions?
-- What are the top regions incurring costs?
+- What are the top 10 most expensive services?
-- Which AWS services contributed most to the cost?
-- What are the most expensive AWS resources?
+- What are the top 10 most expensive resources?